 Laws and Regulations

-State Farmers Markets assist in the marketing of farm products by providing information, leadership modern marketing facilities necessary to move farm products from the farm to the consumer.
-By providing a convenient, dependable place through which producers and buyers may carry on the process of marketing, this helps assure the consumer receives a better quality product at a reasonable price and the producer receives a fair return.
+State Farmers Markets assist in the marketing of farm products by providing information, leadership and modern marketing facilities necessary to move farm products from the farm to the consumer.
+By providing a convenient, dependable place through which producers and buyers may carry on the process of marketing, this helps ensure the consumer receives a better quality product at a reasonable price and the producer receives a fair return.

 The markets generally are active on a seasonal basis, operating up to 24 hours daily.
-Self-supporting, other than the capital investment, these markets are maintained through income derived form a combination of package fees, packing house, cooler and offices rentals and truck scale fees.
+Self-supporting, other than the capital investment, these markets are maintained through income derived from a combination of package fees, packing house, cooler and offices rentals and truck scale fees.

 More than 25 million units of fresh fruits and vegetables valued at more than $225 million are annually sold through the markets.
-Nearly a billion units of fresh fruits and vegetables valued at more than $5.5 billion have been sold through the State Farmers' Markets since the first one opened in 1935.
+Nearly a billion units of fresh fruits and vegetables valued at more than $5.5 billion have been sold through the State Farmers Markets since the first one opened in 1935.